Cellular and Molecular MedicineFind a programme

 Dr Lindsay Nicholson BSc MB BCh PhD FRCP, (Reader in Research), Organ-specific autoimmune disease affecting the nervous system (multiple sclerosis) and the retina (inflammatory eye disease).

-Dr Colin Steward BM, BCh, MA, FRCP, FRCPCH, PhD, (Reader in Stem Cell Transplantation), Barth Syndrome; detection and prevention of viral infections after hemopoietic stem cell transplantation; GATA2 deficiency; identification and characterisation of new or rare genetic diseases; osteopetrosis; X-linked adrenoleukodystrophy
+Professor Colin Steward BM, BCh, MA, FRCP, FRCPCH, PhD, (Reader in Stem Cell Transplantation), Barth Syndrome; detection and prevention of viral infections after hemopoietic stem cell transplantation; GATA2 deficiency; identification and characterisation of new or rare genetic diseases; osteopetrosis; X-linked adrenoleukodystrophy

 Professor Will Wood BSc, PhD, (BSc, PhD), Blood cell migration during inflammation and infection